python/typing/docs/spec/dataclasses.rst

 The ``converter`` parameter can be specified in a field definition to provide a callable used to convert values when assigning to the associated attribute.
-This feature allows for automatic type conversion and validation attribute assignment.
+This feature allows for automatic type conversion and validation during attribute assignment.

 Converter behavior: